ThatCoryGirl/Project3-CrimeData/README.md

 - Fentanyl deaths due to overdose skyrocketed in 2013-2014
 - Methamphetamine overdoses dropped/slowed significantly once Fentanyl became popular
-- Most overdoses happen between 25-54
+- Most overdoses happen between the ages of 25-54 years old
-- Men are most likely to overdose
+- Men are more likely to overdose compared to women.

 # **Bumps in the Road**